msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* New feature: Oxygen compatibility has been upgraded to support JSON data from Oxygen 4.
+This is still in early stages, so feedback from Oxygen users is welcome.
+* New feature: New filter hook `relevanssi_oxygen_element` is used to filter Oxygen JSON elements.
+The earlier `relevanssi_oxygen_section_filters` and `relevanssi_oxygen_section_content` filters are no longer used with Oxygen 4; this hook is the only way to filter Oxygen elements.
 * Minor fix: Relevanssi used `the_category` filter with too few parameters.
 The missing parameters have been added.
 * Minor fix: Stops drafts and pending posts from showing up in Relevanssi Live Ajax Searches.